threethirds/threethirds.github.io/content/en/cases/flexblow.md

----
-title: "FlexBlow"
----

-# FlexBlow
+# Real-time bottle blowing control system

+## Client's challenge

-FlexBlow is an SME specializing in PET bottle manufacturing and equipment.
-Their flagship product is a stretch blow molding machine that can be flexibly reconfigured to different bottles.
-A newly planned feature of this machine is an autonomous bottle quality control.
+[FlexBlow](https://flexblow.com/) is an SME specializing in **PET bottle manufacturing and equipment**.
+Their flagship product is a stretch blow molding machine that can be flexibly reconfigured to produce different shapes of bottles.
+However, the entire production process needs human supervision and continuous parameter adjustment in order to maintain bottle quality.
+We joined Flexblow to design and implement an **autonomous bottle quality control system**.

+## Our solution

+The project required three components: control sensor, control software, and hardware for running quality control in production.

-Our initial task was to program the control algorithm, that automatically adjusts operational parameters based on the control sensor output.
-Unfortunatelly, the control sensor was inadequate for the task, so we took a lead on designing and sourcing the parts for the new sensor as well.
-The project is now a joint effort between FlexBlow (hardware), Elskaifa (electronics) and ThreeThrids (data, algorithms and management).
+- **Control sensor.** FlexBlow's original control sensor turned out to be inadequate for the task, so we took a lead in designing and sourcing the parts for a new sensor.
+Together with Elskaifa, a third-party electronics shop, we developed a custom low-cost sensor that can perform up to 1 million accurate measurements per second.

-Together with Elskaifa we designed a low cost sensor that is able to perform close to 1 million accurate measurements per second.
-We are now gathering data from the PoC sensor and developing the real-time closed loop control system, which is expected to go to production in mid 2022.
+- **Control software.** We developed a real-time closed-loop PID-style control system that seamlessly integrates with FlexBlow's machinery via industry-standard messaging protocols.
+- **Hardware.** We worked together with FlexBlow's team to design such a hardware configuration that would integrate into the existing equipment without alterations.

+## Impact

+- Our system is expected to go to production in mid-2022.